Fairness-aware Vision Transformer via Debiased Self-Attention: Experimental Settings

 Domain Adversarial Neural Network \textbf{(DANN)} \cite{ganin2015unsupervised} employs a sensitive label adversary learned on top of the penultimate layer activation.
 The adversarial head consists of two linear layers in the same dimension as the class token, followed by a sigmoid function.

-Learning Adversarially Fair and Transferable Representation \textbf{(LAFTR)} \cite{madras2018learning} trains a model with a modified adversarial objective that attempts to meet the $EO$ fairness criterion.
+Learning Adversarially Fair and Transferable Representation \textbf{(LAFTR)} \cite{madras2018learning} trains a model with a modified adversarial objective that attempts to meet the fairness criterion, e.g., EO.
 This objective is implemented by minimizing the average absolute difference on each task.

 Attention Masking \textbf{(AM)}: The self-attention mechanism is critical in ViT as it provides important weights for extracting visual features.
 We propose the AM method as a {\it home run} that directly masks the top-$k$ patches with the highest attention scores for the bias-only model.